This reference contains common terms and definitions to help you find your way around The Things Stack.

 - Dynamic Channel

-- A Band which uses Dynamic Channels (i.e. EU868) uses a Channel Frequency List (CFList) to communicate channels by frequency.
+- Dynamic channels are additional receive channels used for downlink communication, which enhance reliability and responsiveness of Class B and Class C devices.
+A Band which uses Dynamic Channels (i.e. EU868) uses a Channel Frequency List (CFList) to communicate channels by frequency.

 - Effective Isotropic Radiated Power